 Candidates should also have a strong working knowledge of:

 - C/C++ and Python

 - Assembly language programming for one or more RISC architectures (e.g., RISC-V, PowerPC, or ARM)

 - Git (and a demonstrable record of working with repositories hosted on GitHub)

 Familiarity with popular machine learning tools (Caffe2, TensorFlow, TensorFlow Lite, MXNet) is a plus.

-To find out more about funding options (the next deadline is 7th January 2020), please see https://www.graduate.study.cam.ac.uk/finance/funding/graduate-funding-competition
+To find out more about funding options, please see https://www.graduate.study.cam.ac.uk/finance/funding/graduate-funding-competition

 Based on your current searches we recommend the following search filters.